gitesei/willard-chandler/README.md

 # References

 1. A. P. Willard and D. Chandler, “Instantaneous liquid interfaces”, The Journal of Physical Chemistry B 114, 1954–1958 (2010)
+2. T. Lewiner, H. Lopes, A. W. Vieira, and G. Tavares, “Efficient implementation of marching cubes' cases with topological guarantees,” Journal of Graphics Tools 8, 1–15 (2003)
-2. F. Tang, T. Ohto, T. Hasegawa, W. J. Xie, L. Xu, M. Bonn, and Y. Nagata, “Definition of free O-H groups of water at the air–water interface”, Journal of Chemical Theory and Computation 14, 357–364 (2017)
+3. F. Tang, T. Ohto, T. Hasegawa, W. J. Xie, L. Xu, M. Bonn, and Y. Nagata, “Definition of free O-H groups of water at the air–water interface”, Journal of Chemical Theory and Computation 14, 357–364 (2017)